ahesford/pybump-void/README.md

 run with the root of the `void-packages` repo as the current working directory.
-It currently assumes that work is done on the `py311` git branch, although this only substantially affects the `$REPO` variable that can be overriddent in the environment.
+It currently assumes that work is done on the `py311` git branch, although this only substantially affects the `$REPO` variable that can be overriddent in the environment or by setting the argument `-r $REPO`.
 (It also affects the default `broken` message, but that isn't really important.)
 The script has a *very* primitive check for existing packages in the local repository.
 If these packages are found, the script will skip rebuilding them.
 This should probably be made more robust!

-To build all packages for a specific architecture, define the `$REPO_ARCH` variable to one of the following values:
+To build all packages for a specific architecture, define the `$REPO_ARCH` variable (or set the argument `-a $REPO_ARCH`) to one of the following values:
 - `x86_64`
 - `x86_64-musl`
 - `aarch64`